IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 # Post-installation

-The operators and their custom resource would be deployed in the cluster, and thus the installation of operands will also triggered by the CR.
+The operators and their operands would be deployed in the cluster.